pageon/stitcher-core/specs/[draft] header-compiling.md

  should take the header name and header value as separate parameters.

 Page header compiling should be triggered in the `SiteParser::parse` method, for every page.

 ## Compiling headers to the correct source

+Because of the difference between the development and production environment in Stitcher, headers should be set different depending on which environment.
+This requires a few more classes to be added:

+- `Brendt\Stitcher\Site\Http\HeaderCompiler`: the interface for all header compilers.
+- `Brendt\Stitcher\Site\Http\HtaccessHeaderCompiler`: this class will parse headers into a `.htaccess` file.
+- `Brendt\Stitcher\Site\Http\RuntimeHeaderCompiler`: this class will parse header at runtime.
+- `Brendt\Stitcher\Factory\HeaderCompilerFactory`: depending on the environment, this factory gives the correct `HeaderCompiler` implementation.

 ## `.htaccess` rendering